 Preparing for all eventualities that might arise from a marine pollution incident requires careful consideration and planning.
 Contingency planning is fundamental to establishing the preparedness and response systems stipulated as a requirement under the OPRC 90 and OPRC-HNS Protocol.

 To be effective, contingency planning must be a continuous process that evolves and adapts to address the changing risks that arise from shipping, offshore exploration, production and processing.
 The effectiveness of a response is highly dependent on the preparedness and ability of those involved to undertake specific emergency response and management tasks.
 At a minimum this requires the designation of roles and responsibilities, definition of response strategies and procedures to be followed in case of an incident, in addition to training to provide the necessary knowledge and skills.
 The planning process must aim to support decision makers during all phases of a response, whether in implementing the most appropriate response strategy, facilitating the mobilisation and effective use of equipment and resources, as well as managing the consequences and impacts of an incident.

-Marine pollution incidents vary significantly in scale and complexity, therefore contingency plans should be developed to support the response to incidents that can be managed at both local and national levels, in addition to those that may exceed the national capacity to effectively respond, and therefore require assistance from countries within the wider region or further afield.
+Marine pollution incidents vary significantly in scale and complexity.
+Therefore, contingency plans should be developed to support the response to incidents that can be managed at both local and national levels.
+In addition, those incidents that may exceed the national capacity to effectively respond require assistance from countries within the region and beyond.

-IMO has been supporting capacity building relating to preparing for marine pollution incidents for many years through its Integrated Technical Cooperation Programme and through the implementation of numerous projects and initiatives.
+States may request assistance from IMO in implementing the provisions of the OPRC 90 and OPRC-HNS Protocol.
+IMO has been supporting capacity building to prepare for marine pollution incidents for many years through its Integrated Technical Cooperation Programme (ITCP) and through the implementation of numerous projects and